jumpnow/jumpnowtek-site/_drafts/BeagleBone-kernel-development.md

 ## Working outside of Yocto

-It's often more convenient to work on the kernel outside of the Yocto build system.
-It's definitely faster.
+I find it more convenient to work on the kernel outside of the Yocto build system.
+Builds are definitely faster.

 ### Cross-compiler

-The Yocto tools will build a cross-compiler with headers and libraries that you can easily install on multiple machines.
+The Yocto tools will build a cross-compiler with headers and libraries that you can easily install on multiple machines including the Yocto build machine which is where I'll be using it.

 First, choose the architecture where you'll be running the cross-compiler by setting the *SDKMACHINE* variable in your `local.conf` file.